GitHub4Eddy/sensor_community/README.md

 # sensor_community

-QuickApp SENSOR.COMMUNITY

-This QuickApp reads the PM2.5, PM10 values directly from a sensor somewhere in this world.
-That sensor doesn't have to be your sensor, any sensor can be used, just find one in your neighborhood.
-For locating a sensor(ID) in your neighborhood see: https://sensor.community/en/
+This QuickApp reads the PM2.5, PM10, Temperature, Humidity and Airpressure values directly from a sensor somewhere in this world
+That sensor doesn't have to be your own sensor, any sensor can be used, just find one in your neighborhood For locating the sensor(ID's) in your neighborhood see: https://sensor.community/en/ Select two (!)
+SensorID's, one for PM2.5 and PM10 values and one for Temperature, Humidity and Airpressure values

-The PM2.5 and PM10 readings are stored in the value of two (child) devices, so you can read the value from your own scenes.
-This QuickApp will send notifications when PM2.5 or PM10 readings reach a breakpoint
+The PM2.5, PM10, Temperature, Humidity, Absolute Humidity and Airpressure readings are stored in the value of six (child) devices, so you can read the value from your own scenes
+This QuickApp will send notifications when PM2.5 or PM10 readings reach a breakpoint (if userID ~= 0)

+Absolute humidity is the measure of water vapor (moisture) in the air, regardless of temperature.
+It is expressed as grams of moisture per cubic meter of air (g/m3)

+Version 1.0 (7th February 2021)
+- Added Child Devices for Temperature, Humidity, Absolute Humidity and Airpressure
+- Changed the quickapp variable SensorID to two variables, one for PM values and one for Temperature, Humidity and Airpressure values
+- Added Quickapp variable for debug level (1=some, 2=few, 3=all).
+Recommended default value is 1.
+- Added QuickApp Variable for user defined icon master device-- Added Airpressure Text in log of Airpressure Child Device
+- Removed QuickApp Variable address, there was no need to change it by user
+- Added values for Temperature, Humidity, Absolute Humidity and Airpressure to the lables
+- Added values for Country, Latitude and Longitude to the labels
+- Added Sensor ID to the log below the value
+- Added "Refresh" button
+- Added extra check for empty data return from Sensor Community

 Version 0.4:
 - Added child devices for PM2.5 and PM10